OmkoBass/AlghoritmsCourse/readme.txt

-# Stuff i did on my algorithm and data structures course
+# Some stuff i did on my algorithm and data structures course